StoneStepsInc/zlib-nuget/README.md

 and configurations listed above.
 There are no dynamic libraries included.

-The zLib static library appropriate for current platform and configuration is explicitly referenced within this package and will appear within the solution folder tree after the package is installed.
+The zLib static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly referenced within this package and will appear within the solution folder tree after the package is installed.
 The solution may need to be reloaded to make the library file visible.
 This library may be moved into any solution folder after the installation.

 Note that the zLib library path in this package is valid only for build configurations named `Debug` and `Release` and will